CCI-MOC/hil/docs/rest_api.md

 `GET /networks`

-List all networks or list all public networks
+List all networks or list all public networks.

 Returns a JSON dictionary of dictionaries, where the exterior dictionary is indexed by the network name and the value of each key is another dictionary with keys corresponding